Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 * I couldn't have understood how to Bootstrap without [this video](https://www.youtube.com/watch?v=zDpCejbl1sU&amp;feature=youtu.be).
 Thanks, [Anna](https://github.com/AJGreaves)!
 * I learned how to center a form from [this article](https://stackoverflow.com/questions/20853066/how-to-center-form-in-bootstrap-3).
 * To write this README I used this [template](https://github.com/Code-Institute-Solutions/readme-template) and this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+* I learned a lot from browsing the templates on [W3Schools](https://www.w3schools.com/).
 * Special thanks to [Richard Wells](https://github.com/D0nni387) and [Simen Daehlin](https://github.com/Eventyret) for the detailed feedback on my project.
 * I learned a lot just browsing other sites using devtool, and reading the Slack.
 Thank you for the help to my mentor, the tutors and the Slack community.